Unosquare-CoE-JavaScript/lucas-gandara/you-dont-know-js_getting_started/Chapter_3.md

 	topic: 'Js'
 }
 ```
-The homework object only has a single property on it: topic.However, its default prototype linkage connects to the Ob-ject.prototype object, which has common built-in meth-ods on it like toString() and valueOf(), among others.
+The homework object only has a single property on it: topic.However, its default prototype linkage connects to the Object.prototype object, which has common built-in meth-ods on it like toString() and valueOf(), among others.

-The true importanceshines of _this_ when considering how it powers prototype-delegatedfunction calls.
-Indeed, one of the main reasons _this_ supportsdynamic context based on how the function is called is so thatmethod calls on objects which delegate through the prototypechain still maintain the expected _this_.
+The true importance of _this_ when considering how it powers prototype-delegated function calls.
+Indeed, one of the main reasons _this_ supports dynamic context based on how the function is called is so that method calls on objects which delegate through the prototype chain still maintain the expected _this_.